Keeping You Connected

 When it comes to computing, it’s all about connections.

 NC State boasts a high-speed, high-capacity gigabit Ethernet fiber optic data network infrastructure.
 All classrooms and residence halls are wired for high-speed Internet access.
-The growing campus wireless network can accommodate more than 23,000 simultaneous users, with wi-fi access available from 94% of classrooms, 100% of the libraries, the Talley Student Center, and many other locations indoors and outdoors on campus.
-Users of wireless mobile devices can find useful tools and information on the new NC State Mobile Web site.
+The growing campus wireless network can accommodate more than 23,000 simultaneous users, with Wi-Fi access available from 94% of classrooms, 100% of the libraries, the Talley Student Center, and many other locations indoors and outdoors on campus.

 The technology-rich environment for students on campus also includes leading-edge learning spaces, such as the Learning Commons and Digital Media Lab in the D.H.
 Hill Library, technology enhanced classrooms, collaborative meeting spaces, and more than 100 computer labs.
 NC State’s award-winning Virtual Computing Lab provides remote “anywhere, anytime” access to high-end lab computers and software.